ThomasMertes/seed7/src/read_me.txt

       return float values.
 Gcc has the opinion that only double parameters and double results should be used and warns about that.
     - Warnings about unused parameter 'arguments'.

+        actlib.c
+        actlib.c(204): warning C4100: 'arguments': unreferenced formal parameter

-The primitive actions all use one parameter named 'arguments'.
+      All primitive action functions use one parameter named 'arguments'.
 This is necessary to access primitive actions with function pointers.
 Some primitive actions do not use 'arguments' which causes this warning.
     - Warnings about signed/unsigned instead of unsigned/signed
       because of the prototype.
-    - Warnings about 'variablename' may be used uninitialized:
+    - Warnings about 'variablename' may be used uninitialized.

+        dcllib.c
+        dcllib.c(512) : warning C4701: potentially uninitialized local variable 'created_object' used

-      This are false complaints.
-Interestingly gcc is not able to recognize if the states of two variables are connected.
+      These are false complaints.
+Interestingly C compilers are not able to recognize if the states of two variables are connected.
 Such as a global fail_flag variable and a local condition variable (cond).
 The connection is: As long as fail_flag is FALSE the cond variable is initialized.
 If the fail_flag is TRUE the cond variable is not used and therefore it could be in an uninitialized state.
-At several places I use such connected variable states which are not recognized by the gcc optimizer and are therefore flagged with a warning.
+At several places connected variable states are used which are not recognized by the optimizer and are therefore flagged with a warning.
 I accept such warnings in performance critical paths.
 I am not willing to do "unnecessary" initializations in performance critical paths of the program.
 At places that are not performance critical I do some of this "unnecessary" initializations just to avoid such warnings.
+    - Warnings about unary minus operator applied to unsigned.

+        int_rtl.c
+        int_rtl.c(662): warning C4146: unary minus operator applied to unsigned type, result still unsigned

+      Applying the unary minus operator to an unsigned value is done on purpose.
+In the two's complement representation the most negative integer has no corresponding positive integer.
+      C considers negating the most negative number as undefined behavior.
+For unsigned integers there is no undefined behavior.
+So an unsigned is negated to have well defined behavior.
+    - Warnings about unsafe functions that should be replaced.

+        scanner.c
+        scanner.c(203): warning C4996: 'strcpy': This function or variable may be unsafe.
+Consider using strcpy_s instead.

+      There are doubts about the safety these "_s" functions.
+      The buffer size must be provided as additional parameter.
+      For code that does not consider buffer sizes there is a high probability that the size parameter is also wrong.
+For that reason these "safe" functions are unsupported by many C libraries.
+So in portable C code they cannot be used.
+    - Warnings about "deprecated" POSIX functions.

+        traceutl.c
+        traceutl.c(526): warning C4996: 'fileno': The POSIX name for this item is deprecated.
+Instead, use the ISO C and C++ conformant name: _fileno.

+      The reasoning about ISO C and C++ conformant names is absurd.
+This is just an attemt to force a vendor lock-in.
+      If all POSIX function names are changed the program will not compile elsewhere.
+To avoid the vendor lock-in the file os_decls.h defines macros like 'os_fileno' which are used in the source files of Seed7.
+Depending on the operating system 'os_fileno' is defined as 'fileno' or '_fileno'.
+      This avoids these strange warnings and a vendor lock-in.
     - Warnings about passing argument with different width due to
       prototype: Some compilers write such warnings for formal boolean (boolType) parameters and actual boolean arguments.